Imran Khan (web developer): Speech in LBSNAA

 Imran Khan was invited by Lal Bahadur Shastri National Academy of Administration (LBSNAA) to address trainee IAS Officers of 2017 and 2018 batch.
 His topic of talk was Innovations.

 TEDx Talk

 Imran Khan joined TEDxRTU as speaker on 17 March 2018 at UIT Auditorium, Kota (Rajasthan).

 Devvani App

 Appguru Imran Khan created Devvani app for Sanskrit education, Chief Minister of Rajasthan e-launched the app.
 App contains e-content for self learning in form of Videos and topic wise Quizzes for class 3 to 12.

-To support students during pandemic, Khan created dadicated app for Sanskrit Language.
-App contains e-content in form of Videos and quizzes for class 3 to 12 students.
+To support students during the pandemic, Khan created a dedicated app for the Sanskrit Language.
+The app contains e-content in form of videos and quizzes for class 3 to 12 students.

+Apps for Indian Education

 Imran Khan developed PRASHAST App for Disability Screening for CIET-NCERT.
 It is a Disability Screening Checklist for Schools’ booklet and mobile app that covers 21 disabilities, including the benchmark disabilities as per the RPwD Act 2016.
 And, Geervani App for College students of Rajasthan Sanskrit Education, which is launched by Education Minister Dr. Bulaki Das Kalla.